 Like drones Gremlin (also from DARPA) currently in development, the LongShot program will hopefully result in an unmanned combat drones that help keep valuable aircraft and their pilots out of harm's way.
 And this is part of the US military's strategy to integrate their fighter aircraft fleets with unmanned systems.

-It was not a linear path, however.
+It wasn't a linear path, anyway.
 To kick off the LongShot program, DARPA awarded contracts to the largest players in the industry.
 General Atomics, Lockheed Martin and Northrup Grumman were only involved in the preliminary design work.
-As the program progresses, the goal is obviously to develop and test the system on a large scale in flight, including demonstrating its capabilities for firing weapons under operational conditions.
-Another step towards "automatic" warfare.
+As the program progresses, the goal is obviously to develop and test the system on a large scale in flight, including demonstrating its ability to fire weapons under operational conditions.
+Another step towards the "automatic" warfare.